Skip to content

 Seminal Fluid Production

-• Primary Role: Produces 20-30% of the volume of semen.
+• Primary Role: The prostate produces 20–30% of the total volume of ejaculate, mixing with sperm and fluids from the seminal vesicles to create semen.

 Ejaculation and Muscular Function